anki-geo/ultimate-geography/CONTRIBUTING.md

 #### Continents

 - Source: https://en.wikipedia.org/wiki/Continent#Number
-- Specifically the seven-continent model.
+- Specifically the seven-continent model but with the continent of _Australia_ replaced with the world region of _Oceania_, as discussed in [#345][ref345].

 #### Water bodies